chrishrtmn/dev-environment/README.md

 - **Yarn** `$ npm install -g yarn`

 Any packages that you use **in** your project should be done with `require('package-name')`, then installed locally at the root of your project.

+To install a package and save it in your project's `package.json` file:

+	$ npm install <package> --save

+To install a package and save it as a development dependency:

+	$ npm install <package> --save-dev

 <br><br>